-15.1 On the Amazon Web Services Cloud
+16.1 On the Amazon Web Services Cloud

-All of the required software libraries for GEOS-Chem and HEMCO will be included in the Amazon Machine Image (AMI) that you use to initialize your Amazon Elastic Cloud Compute (EC2) instance.
+All of the required software dependencies for GEOS-Chem and HEMCO will be included in the Amazon Machine Image (AMI) that you use to initialize your Amazon Elastic Cloud Compute (EC2) instance.
 For more information, please see our our GEOS-Chem cloud computing tutorial.

-15.2 On a shared computer cluster
+16.2 On a shared computer cluster

-If you plan to use GEOS-Chem or HEMCO on a shared computational cluster (e.g. at a university or research institution), then there is a good chance that your IT staff will have already installed several of the required libraries.
+If you plan to use GEOS-Chem or HEMCO on a shared computational cluster (e.g. at a university or research institution), then there is a good chance that your IT staff will have already installed several of the required software dependencis.

-Depending on your system's setup, there are a few different ways in which you can make these libraries available for use in your computational environment.
-These are described in the following sections:
+Depending on your system's setup, there are a few different ways in which you can activate these software pacakges in your computational environment, as shown below.

-15.2.1 Check if libraries are available as modules
+16.2.1 1.
+Check if libraries are available as modules